 Plans for Magic Mountain, according to Billboard magazine, "...call for 40-foot giants and other fairyland characters, an authentic old-time Western town, an Indian village, Camelot Castle from the days of King Arthur, a futuristic City of Mars, a community amphitheater, old-style trains, a zoo, rides, swimming pools and picnic areas."

+"A wooded area on the site is being redesigned as a Magic Forest which will contain dinosaurs, gigantic mushrooms and elves."
 Unique and attractive snack stands also were to await the hungry and thirsty guests of Magic Mountain.
 They were based on fairy tales, exotic places and history.
 Here pictured above are Peter, Peter, Pumpkin, reputedly a friendly pumpkin (as opposed to maybe an unfriendly pumpkin that gave bad service!); a "massive polar bear and tuxedo clad penguins, furnishing cool delights on a hot summer day" (with an apparently well-paid warmly clad concessionaire!); and a most interesting concession, the train, which served food to patrons via a miniature train that circled around to their stools, "with locomotive, whistle and engineer complete".
+Magic Mountain was not just to have snack stands, but great restaurants as well, such as the Fish House Restaurant.
+Anchored in the lake, this 3-masted floating seafood shipof meticulous detail would serve seafood for all patrons who climbed aboard.
+Futuristic travel was high on Magic Mountain's wish list.
+Proposed in these formative stages was Colorado's first monorail.
+While Magic Mountain purported to be a place where one could see the Old West, it was also a place where the past and present could meet the future as well.